“Let’s Change Our Perspectives” Photo Exhibition: 10 Years of the Foundation

 5. Do you think that the MFI models you support can be exported to France, or is microfinance reserved for developing countries?

 Absolutely, microfinance is growing in France and Europe.
 It's not just for developing countries.
-These are different markets and different costs, but many people who want to develop an economic activity and can't get a loan from a traditional bank are now turning to this solution.
+These are different markets and different costs, but many people who want to develop an economic activity and cannot obtain a loan from a traditional bank are now turning to this solution.
 The European Microfinance Network (EMN) brings together institutions operating in Europe and seeks to improve the legislative frameworks of Europe and its member states.

 6. With this partnership between Crédit Agricole and Grameen, you seem to be reaffirming your commitment to the inclusion of rural areas.
 What is your agenda for furthering the social inclusion of rural and isolated areas?